 Martha KearneyBack to client list »

-Martha Kearney presents the world at one on BBC Radio 4 and has developed a reputation as one of the BBC’s most respected political journalists.
+Martha Kearney presents BBC Radio 4’s Today programme.
+She was the main presenter for The World at One for more than a decade and has developed a reputation as one of the BBC’s most respected political journalists.

-She has also presented a number of documentaries on BBC 2 and BBC 4 on history, literature, nature and art.
+She has also fronted a number of documentaries on BBC 2 and BBC 4 on history, literature, nature and art.

 In 2015 Martha presented The Secret World of Lewis Carroll, which saw her investigate what really lay behind the extraordinary appeal of Alice’s Adventures in Wonderland.
 The same year saw Martha front Great Irish Journeys with Martha Kearney (BBC 4).